 He had received intelligence that the three Carthaginian generals in Iberia (Hasdrubal Barca, Mago Barca, and Hasdrubal Gisco) were geographically scattered, strategically estranged from each other, and he figured this would limit their ability to come together and defend Carthage’s most important settlement in Spain.

 After setting up his army to blockade the only land exit from Cartago Nova and after using his fleet to restrict access to the sea, he was able to break his way into the city that had been left to be defended by only 2,000 militia men — the nearest army that could assist them being a ten-day march away.

-They fought valiantly, but eventually the Romans, who significantly outnumbered them, pushed them back and made their way into the city.
+They fought valiantly, but eventually the Roman forces, who significantly outnumbered them, pushed them back and made their way into the city.

 The conflict had reached a point where no one was innocent, and both sides were willing to spill the blood of anyone who stood in their way.

 Hannibal was still winning battles, despite having been starved of resources.
 He destroyed a Roman army at the Battle of Herdonia — killing 13,000 Romans — but he was losing the logistical war as well as also losing allies; largely because he didn’t have the men to protect from Roman attacks.

 Nearing the point of being left fully out to dry, Hannibal desperately needed his brother’s aid; the point of no return was rapidly approaching.
 If help didn’t arrive soon, he was doomed.